How to set up a Small Business HSA [2025 Update

 Q: Can I have an HSA if I’m self-employed?

-- If you’re enrolled in Medicare or Medicaid
+- You’re enrolled in Medicare or Medicaid

 Q: Which businesses can offer / contribute to employee HSAs?